winesapOS/winesapOS/CONTRIBUTING.md

 ```

 By default, the performance image is built.
 Use `--env WINESAPOS_ENV_FILE=winesapos-env-minimal.sh` or `--env WINESAPOS_ENV_FILE=winesapos-env-secure.sh` to build a different image type.
 Use the winesapOS testing repository with the argument `--env WINESAPOS_ENABLE_TESTING_REPO=true`.

+Optionally do a build using the Arch Linux Archive (ALA) by using `--env WINESAPOS_SINGLE_MIRROR=true --env WINESAPOS_SINGLE_MIRROR_URL=https://archive.archlinux.org/repos/2024/08/12`.
+Manjaro does not have an ALA equivalent.

 After the build, these files will be created: